alamin-php/alamin-php/README.md

 - Ensured responsiveness and accessibility across devices for a smooth experience on both desktop and mobile.
 - Applied best practices for security, ensuring user data and application integrity are protected.

+### **Construction Management System**
+- A web application designed to streamline construction project planning, tracking, and management.
+- Built with Laravel for a robust back-end and React.js for a dynamic and responsive front-end.
+- Features include real-time project updates, resource allocation, and role-based user access for secure collaboration.

+### **Accounts and Inventory Management System**
+- A web application for managing accounts, inventory, and business operations.
+- Built with Laravel for the back-end and Vanilla JavaScript for the front-end.
+- Features real-time inventory tracking and role-based user permissions for secure management.

 ### **Project Management System**
 - A web application for managing tasks, teams, and projects.
 - Built with Vue.js and Laravel for full-stack development.
 - Integrated real-time notifications and user roles for managing permissions.

 ### **E-commerce Website**
-- Developed a full-fledged e-commerce website using React and Node.js.
+- Developed a full-fledged e-commerce website using React and Laravel.
 - Implemented features like product catalog, shopping cart, and user authentication.
 - Integrated payment gateway and order management system.